django/deps/draft/0009-async.rst

 The other part to remember is the ability to hold open connections for a long time without wasting resources.
-Even without WebSockets, there are still a lot of long-poll connections, or server-sent-events.
+Even without WebSockets, there are still a lot of long-poll connections, or server-sent events.
 Asynchronous Django would allow our users to write applications to handle these scenarios without having to think about reverse proxies to offload traffic to while it's waiting.